Software-Analysis-Team/link-commands/README.md

 }
 ```
 A tool may need to know which function is actually called, but this information is only available at linking step as soon as there may be several functions with same name in different units.
-Using of links database is providing advanced software analysis.
+Using of link database is providing more information for advance software analysis.
 More examples:

 1) Unit testing tools which use code analysis need to understand which function is called in order to get correct test result.